sbslee/fuc/docs/cli.rst

    $ fuc maf_vcf2maf -h
    usage: fuc maf_vcf2maf [-h] vcf

    This command will convert an annotated VCF file to a MAF file.
+It essentially wraps the 'pymaf.MafFrame.from_vcf' method.

    usage examples:
      $ fuc maf_vcf2maf in.vcf > out.maf